AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/github.md

 ---
 # GitHub integration

 The GitHub integration enables you to manage your Adobe Commerce on cloud infrastructure environments directly from your GitHub repository.
-The integration manages content already in GitHub and synchronizes it with Adobe Commerce cloud infrastructure.
+The integration manages content already in GitHub and synchronizes with your Adobe Commerce on cloud infrastructure code repository.
+In essence, the code repository becomes a mirror of the GitHub repository.

 {{private-repository}}